citp/privacy-policy-historical/n/np/nps/nps.org.au.md

 ## Protection and security

-NPS has a privacy officer and a Risk Committee to oversee the management of personal information in accordance with this policy and privacy legislation.
+NPS has a privacy officer and a risk committee to oversee the management of personal information in accordance with this policy and privacy legislation.

 NPS maintains the confidentiality and security of personal information by restricting access to only those staff and service providers with a legitimate need to access it.
 Security measures are in place to prevent the misuse, unauthorised access, modification or disclosure of personal information.